-Types of Language to Avoid when Writing an Academic paper
+Types of Language to Avoid When Writing an Academic Paper

 But first, be familiar with formal writing.

 Formal language often omits the use of “I” or the singular first-person point of view.
 Instead, write from the third-person perspective to sound much more objective.
-The first-person perspective suggests you are citing subjective personal opinion, which is not recommended in research essays.
+The first-person perspective suggests you are citing subjective personal opinions, which is not recommended in research essays.
 It is fine mentioning “we” when referring to an organization or body of individuals you represent.
-The first-person plural perspective implies there has been a consensus from among peers, which makes the paper objective.
+The first-person plural perspective implies there has been a consensus among peers, which makes the paper objective.

 Here is an example of a general sentence and how you can make it more specific: “After a major trial in court, members of the jury are often interviewed for their opinion.”

 This statement can be made more specific by substituting the general words to more specific terms, like so: “After a major trial, members of the jurors are often interviewed by a local newspaper outfit and television reporters, as they want to know what exactly the jurors thought about the deliberations.”

 Akin to general vs. specific wordings, be careful also in using abstract terms instead of concrete ones.
 Abstract words refer to qualities or ideas that could not be measured or quantified, such as culture, democracy, friendship, and love.
 Concrete words, on the other hand, are those that can be experienced through our senses, such as blue, blood, laughter, laugh, hug, dog, and ocean.
 Here are types of language to avoid when writing an academic paper.

 Writing in informal terms makes use of expressions that are often taken from spoken, everyday English.
 This type of language is typically appropriate and acceptable for informal journal writing, blogs, reflections, creative compositions, editorials, and personal letters.
 Informal papers are usually written from the first-person perspective.